 Lush Lands: Wetlands

-Lastly, the Wetlands map, with its rivers and marshes, provides a fertile ground for civilizations like Khmer or Vietnam.
+Lastly, the Wetlands map, with its rivers and marshes, provides a fertile ground for tiles rich in yields with resources like spices.
 It combines continents connected by shallow waters, allowing for early exploration and strategic settlements.

 I hope this visual guide sparks new strategies and excites you for your next Civilization 6 adventure.